 Yuzukosho is a Japanese condiment made from very finely chopped yuzu zest and chilli.
 It’s hot, salty, very sour but with floral notes coming through that really lift it.
-As it is very difficult to buy fresh yuzu, if you want an authentic yuzukosho, you will probably need to buy it ready-made.
-However, I have found that you can use the same principles and adapt them to other kinds of chilli and citrus.
+I have found that you can use the same principles and adapt them to other kinds of chilli and citrus.

 - 15 g (½ oz) finely grated lemon zest (from around 4 large lemons)

 - 5 g ( one-sixth oz) finely grated mandarin zest (from around 4 mandarins)

 - 40 g (1½ oz) medium-hot red chillies, deseeded and finely chopped

 - 6 g (¼ oz) salt

 Oven temperatures are for conventional; if using fan-forced (convection), reduce the temperature by 20˚C. | We use Australian tablespoons and cups: 1 teaspoon equals 5 ml; 1 tablespoon equals 20 ml; 1 cup equals 250 ml. | All herbs are fresh (unless specified) and cups are lightly packed. | All vegetables are medium size and peeled, unless specified. | All eggs are 55-60 g, unless specified.

 To prepare, simply put everything in a food processor or grind with a pestle and mortar.
 It tastes good from the start, but try to leave it in the refrigerator to ferment gently for a week and the flavour will be vastly improved.
 After that, it will keep indefinitely.

 This makes a relatively small amount – a little does go a long way, though.